In today’s meditation session, I’m going to share my best gratitude meditation script and its benefits.

 There are similar rituals in other cultures too.
-Native American elders have a ceremony that they perform in which they express gratitude to mother earth and father sky.
-And if you look through The Bible you will find countless references to gratitude.
-And one of the most popular trends of today is keeping a gratitude journal in which we write down all the things we feel thankful for from the day.
+Native American elders have a ceremony in which they express gratitude to mother earth and father sky.
+If you look through The Bible you will find countless references to gratitude.
+And one of the most popular trends today is keeping a gratitude journal in which we write down all the things we feel thankful for from the day.

-For staters, the most obvious benefits of gratitude meditation is, well, gratitude.
-This is backed by scientific evidence in a study from 2016, [Rao, 2016: Online Training in Specific Meditation Practices Improves Gratitude, Well-Being, Self-Compassion, and Confidence in Providing Compassionate Care Among Health Professionals].
+For starters, the most obvious benefits of gratitude meditation is, well, gratitude.
+This is backed by scientific evidence in a study from 2016, .

-- It increases our trust in strangers (Drążkowski, 2017: Gratitude pays: A weekly gratitude intervention influences monetary decisions, physiological responses, and emotional experiences during a trust-related social interaction)
+4: Drążkowski, 2017: Gratitude pays: A weekly gratitude intervention influences monetary decisions, physiological responses, and emotional experiences during a trust-related social interaction

-- It increases the quality of our sleep [Jackowska, 2016: The impact of a brief gratitude intervention on subjective well-being, biology, and sleep].
+6: Jackowska, 2016: The impact of a brief gratitude intervention on subjective well-being, biology, and sleep.